 - Example: Without dual control, it becomes easier for unauthorized transactions to be executed, such as unauthorized purchases or payments.

-- Difficulty in Detecting and Investigating Fraud:
+- Difficulty in detecting and investigating fraud

 - Explanation: Dual control creates a paper trail that can be used to detect and investigate discrepancies.